Detecting and Mitigating Insertion Hallucination in Video-to-Audio Generation: Hallucination-enhanced Conditioning

-\paragraph{Stage 1: Detection.} Given an input video $v$ with visual features $f_v$, the model generates a preliminary audio clip $\hat{a} = G(v, f_v)$.
-We then apply our hallucination detector $D(\cdot)$ to obtain a set of hallucination intervals $\mathcal{H} = D(\hat{a})$, where each $\tau=[s,e] \in \mathcal{H}$ marks a time span predicted as speech or music hallucination.
+\paragraph{Stage 1: Initial Generation.} Given an input video $v$ with visual features $f_v$, the model generates an initial audio prediction $\hat{a} = G(v, f_v)$.

-\paragraph{Stage 2: Correction.} We construct corrected features $f'_v$ by replacing the features at hallucinated timestamps with an empty representation $\emptyset_v$, a special empty token provided by the pretrained model.
-This design preserves temporal structure while suppressing misleading cues:
+\paragraph{Stage 2: Hallucination Detection and Feature Correction.} We apply our hallucination detector $D(\cdot)$ to obtain a set of hallucination intervals $\mathcal{H} = D(\hat{a})$, where each $\tau = [s,e] \in \mathcal{H}$ denotes a time span predicted as a speech or music hallucination.
+We then construct corrected visual features $f'_v$ by replacing the features at hallucinated timestamps with an empty feature $\emptyset_v$, a neutral representation learned during the model's pretraining to encode the absence of visual information.
+This empty feature behaves as an in-distribution “no-vision” token, preventing the model from being influenced by misleading visual cues:

-The corrected features $f'_v$ are then fed back to the same model, yielding a revised output $\hat{a}' = G(v, f'_v)$.
+\paragraph{Stage 3: Re-Generation.} The corrected features $f'_v$ are fed back into the same model to obtain a revised audio output $\hat{a}' = G(v, f'_v)$.

-This two-stage process exploits hallucination locations as uncertainty indicators and intervenes only where necessary.
-By removing unreliable cues, the model is forced to rely on contextual information and more conservative generation strategies, thereby reducing IH while preserving semantic accuracy and synchronization elsewhere.
+This three-stage procedure uses hallucination locations as uncertainty indicators and intervenes only where necessary.
+By removing unreliable visual cues, the model is encouraged to rely on contextual or label information, thereby reducing IH while preserving semantic accuracy and temporal synchronization elsewhere.